flutter/website/src/docs/deployment/web.md

 During a typical development cycle, you test an app using `flutter run -d chrome`
 (for example) at the command line.
-This builds a _profile_ version of your app.
+This builds a _debug_ version of your app.

 This page helps you prepare a _release_ version of your app.